ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Story shopping product listing page view trigger (`"on": "story-shopping-plp-view"`)

-Triggers whenever amp-story-shopping-attachment displays the Product Listing Page without an active product.
-Will not fire when the Product Listing Page is viewed within the context of a Product Details Page.
+The `story-shopping-plp-view` trigger is fired when whenever amp-story-shopping-attachment displays the Product Listing Page without an active product. it will not fire when the Product Listing Page is viewed within the context of a Product Details Page.
 The event label will be the active page since there is no product associated with the Product Listing Page.

 event action: story_shopping_plp_view